Call for the Best Deals : 0800 098 8877

 Completed smooth concrete greenhouse base with formwork removed showing level surface ready for installation

-⚠️ This is important: Concrete doesn’t “dry” – it cures, and it needs moisture to cure properly.
+⚠️ Concrete doesn't "dry" — it cures.
+It needs moisture to cure properly.
+Concrete that dries too fast cracks.

 Cover your base with plastic sheeting.
 Leave it alone for at least 3 days.
 A week is better.
 Yes, I know you're excited to build your greenhouse.
 Wait anyway.